mertall/mertall/_pages/about.md

 🧠 Research Assistant of Dr. Rishidev Chaudhuri's group @ UC Davis Center for Neuroscience(Past)

-* Developed PCA algorithm for big and sparse data, analyzed and interpreted the meaning of cognition
+* Developed PCA algorithm for big and sparse proprietary data, analyzed and interpreted the meaning of cognition

 * Aided in setting up MySQL python front end